rojo-rbx/rojo/README.md

 If you use a plugin that _isn't_ Rojo for syncing code, open an issue and let me know why!
 I'd like Rojo to be the end-all tool so that people stop reinventing solutions to this problem.

 ## Contributing
-The `master` branch is a rewrite known as **Epiphany**.
-It includes a breaking change to the project configuration format and an infrastructure overhaul.

 Pull requests are welcome!

 All pull requests are run against a test suite on Travis CI.
 That test suite should always pass!

 ## License
 Rojo is available under the terms of the Mozilla Public License, Version 2.0.
-See [LICENSE](LICENSE) for details.
+See [LICENSE.txt](LICENSE.txt) for details.